notjacobjun/Solitude-admin/README.md

 We are using the Google Calendar API for the event creation and management of these events.

 We also implemented the check in and checkout API.
 This checks the user's email with the email used to register for the event.

+## Firebase

+This requires Firebase Admin SDK loaded and saved into a file `solitude-credentials.json` and placed in the root of the project directory.
+Generate a secret key from your Firebase Project settings > Service Accounts, save it as a JSON file.